-The world fleet of jack-up rigs currently counts 477.
-Of these rigs, 394 rigs are in operational mode, 26 are warm-stacked and 57 are cold-stacked.
-In addition, there are 82 units under construction.
-The existing world fleet includes 52 units equipped and outfitted for operations in harsh environments of which 12 rigs are approved for operations in Norway.
-Out of the rigs currently under construction, 22 will have harsh environment capabilities but only 3 will be outfitted for operations in Norway.
-The average age of the existing fleet is currently 25 years for the benign environment units and 16 years for the harsh environment units.
-The overall utilization rate for jack-up rigs is 78% while the utilization rate for benign environment jack-up rigs built after 2005 is 91% and the utilization rate for the harsh environment rigs is 94%.
-Of the existing fleet, 147 rigs are capable of drilling in water depth higher than 350ft.
+The world fleet of jack-up rigs as at April 22, 2013, totals 492.
+Of these rigs, 431 rigs are operational, 15 are warm-stacked and 41 are cold-stacked.
+In addition, there are 103 units under construction.
+The existing world fleet includes 53 units equipped and outfitted for operations in harsh environments of which 12 rigs are approved for operations in Norway.
+Out of the rigs currently under construction, 32 will have harsh environment capabilities but only 4 will be outfitted for operations in Norway.
+The average age of the existing fleet is currently 24 years for the benign environment units and 17 years for the harsh environment units.
+The overall utilization rate for jack-up rigs is 85% while the utilization rate for benign environment jack-up rigs built after 2005 is 92% and the utilization rate for the harsh environment rigs is 98%.
+Of the existing fleet, 165 rigs are capable of drilling in water depths higher than 350ft.

 Daily rate for jack-up rigs depends on country, region, water depth, capabilities, technical specification, contract length and overall contract terms.
-For harsh environment jack-ups operating in Norway, current daily rates are in the range \$340,000 to \$370,000 for newer rigs whereas daily rates for harsh environment jack-ups in the U.K. and Canada are in the range \$210,000 to \$220,000.
-For benign environment jack-up rigs, daily rates are in the range \$130,000 to \$150,000 for new premium rigs and in the range \$80,000 to \$110,000 for older jack-up rigs.
+For harsh environment jack-ups operating in Norway, current daily rates are in the range of \$340,000 to \$370,000 for newer rigs whereas daily rates for harsh environment jack-ups in the U.K. and Canada are in the range of \$210,000 to \$240,000.
+For benign environment jack-up rigs, daily rates are in the range of \$140,000 to \$180,000 for new premium rigs and in the range of \$80,000 to \$130,000 for older jack-up rigs.
 Premium jack-up rigs are defined as jack-up rigs with water depth capacity greater than 350ft built after year 2000.